Red Sea

-The Red Sea also has extensive shallow shelves, noted for their marine life and corals.
-The sea is the habitat of over 1,000 invertebrate species and 200 types of soft and hard coral.
-It is the world's northernmost tropical sea, and has been designated a Global 200 ecoregion.
+The Red Sea is quite shallow, with approximately 40% at less than 100 m deep, and approximately 25% at less than 50 m deep.
+The extensive shallow shelves are noted for their marine life and corals.
+More than 1,000 invertebrate species and 200 types of soft and hard coral live in the sea.
+The Red Sea is the world's northernmost tropical sea and has been designated a Global 200 ecoregion.